 If you make this Coconut Maple Sugar cinnamon popcorn, we would love to know!
 Tag @badtothebowl on social media.

 - Preheat oven to 250 degrees.
-Line a large rimmed jelly roll pan with parchment paper.
+Line a large rimmed with parchment paper.

 - In a small saucepan, add the coconut oil, maple syrup, brown sugar and cinnamon.
 Turn burner on low and melt all ingredients.
 When the mixture starts to boil, boil and stir constantly for 2 – 3 minutes, until it starts to ‘thicken’ slightly.